anshah1/Text-From-Terminal/README.md

 ## Installation

-1. Download the `text` script to your computer.
+1. Download the `text.txt` script to your computer.
 2. Move it to your home directory (or any directory you prefer).
+While doing so, get rid of the .txt extension.
 Example for moving to home directory:

 ```bash
 mv ~/Downloads/text ~/text